Bascil/ussd-mobile-money-php/README.md

 Need support using this package:-

-Email basilndoga@gmail.com or skype me at `basilndonga`.
+Email basilndonga@gmail.com or skype me at `basilndonga`.
 Feel free to call me on my cellphone number `+254 728 986 084`

 If you wish to be added as a contributor to this project let me know.
-If you wish to buy me a drink, paypal me through simplebasil@gmail.com
+If you wish to buy me a drink, paypal me through `simplebasil@gmail.com`

+If you wish to engage me as a developer for your project, feel free to contact me

 ## License